 Automatic entry is offered to registered siblings and children of Alumni.

 A taster day will be offered to your child, where they will be observed in the classroom for School Readiness.
-Lisa Scoones, Head of Pre-Prep, will be available to answer any questions you may have.
+The Head of Years 1 & 2, will be available to answer any questions you may have.
 If your child is at a nursery, an informal reference request will be made.
 Outcome letters will be sent following the taster day.

 Year 3 Class (7+)

-Parents considering 7+ entry to Year 3, will be invited to visit the school and to meet Mrs Susan Harding, Deputy Head.
+Parents considering 7+ entry to Year 3, will be invited to visit the school and to meet Mr Andrew Hammond, Headmaster.
 A taster day will be offered to your child and they will be observed in the classroom, to help us gain a sense of your child’s level in Maths and English.
 We will also request a reference from their current school.
 Outcome letters will be sent following the taster day.

 Occasional places may become available in other Junior School year groups and the school will accept applications throughout the year – please contact Admissions for up to date information about available places.